Networks

 For each operator, the network can obtain its stake which will be valid during .
 It can slash the whole stake of the operator.
 Note, that the stake itself is given according to the limits and other conditions.

 Note that the actual slashed amount may be less than the requested one.
-This is influenced by the cross-slashing or veto process of the Slasher module.

 The network can slash the operator within the vault only if